 - feasibility, credibility and follow-up of the proposed plan

-- plans for reaching or maintaining the intended international level of research in the profiling areas
+- plans for reaching and maintaining the international level of the intended research in the profiling areas

 - ensuring the creation of new, profiling-based initiatives and seeing to their resources